narmanios/louis-armstrong/README.md

 The research draws from archival and historical materials from institutions including the Louis Armstrong House Museum, the Louis Armstrong Educational Foundation, the Schomburg Center for Research in Black Culture, public FBI records, discographies, and media archives.
 These sources are translated into a series of visual and analytical frameworks, including timelines, network diagrams, geographic maps, and custom charts.
 The visualizations trace Armstrong’s early career and relationship with King Oliver, his rise as a bandleader and entertainer, his global travel, his official Africa tour, his presence in the Congo during political turmoil, and his later artistic engagement with diplomacy in The Real Ambassadors.
 Additional visualizations place him alongside other jazz ambassadors and map the broader institutional world of U.S. cultural diplomacy.

-Abroad, Armstrong e was celebrated as a symbol of freedom, creativity, and goodwill.
+Abroad, Armstrong was celebrated as a symbol of freedom, creativity, and goodwill.
 At home, he lived within a nation structured by racism and was subject to government scrutiny.
 The Real Ambassadors turned this contradiction into art, while “What a Wonderful World” extended Armstrong’s ambassadorial voice into a later era, allowing his message to continue circulating globally long after the official Jazz Ambassador program had ended.
 By bringing together music history, political history, and data visualization, this project offers a new interpretation of Louis Armstrong as one of the most important cultural ambassadors of the twentieth century.

 ### Sources